-In relation to notification of the interruption or threat, the business continuity and disaster recovery plan will identify the agent(s) as well as the other persons or organizations that must be notified of short and long-term business interruptions and threats to the operating capabilities of POGO and the agent(s) responsible for providing such notification.
-The business continuity and disaster recovery plan will also address the time frame within which notification must be provided, the manner and format of notification, the nature of the information that must be provided upon notification, and any documentation that must be completed, provided and/or executed.
+In relation to notification of the interruption or threat, the Business Continuity and Disaster Recovery Plan identifies the agent(s) as well as the other persons or organizations that must be notified of short and long-term business interruptions and threats to the operating capabilities of POGO and the agent(s) responsible for providing such notification.
+The Business Continuity and Disaster Recovery Plan also addresses the time frame within which notification must be provided, the manner and format of notification, the nature of the information that must be provided upon notification, and any documentation that must be completed, provided and/or executed.

-In this regard, a contact list will be developed and maintained of all agents, service providers, stakeholders, and other persons or organizations that must be notified of business interruptions and threats.
-The business continuity and disaster recovery plan will identify the agent(s) responsible for creating and maintaining this contact list.
+In this regard, a contact list has been developed and maintained of all agents, third-party service providers, stakeholders, and other persons or organizations that must be notified of business interruptions and threats.
+The Business Continuity and Disaster Recovery Plan identifies the agent(s) responsible for creating and maintaining this contact list.

-In relation to the assessment of the severity level of the interruption or threat, the business continuity and disaster recovery plan will identify the agent(s) responsible for the assessment, the criteria pursuant to which this assessment is to be made, and the agents and other persons or organizations that must be consulted in assessing the severity level of the interruption or threat.
-Further, it will address the documentation that must be completed, provided and/or executed resulting from or arising out of this assessment; the required content of the documentation; the agent(s) to whom the documentation must be provided; and to whom the results of this assessment must be reported.
+In relation to the assessment of the severity level of the interruption or threat, the Business Continuity and Disaster Recovery Plan identifies the agents(s) responsible for the assessment, the criteria pursuant to which this assessment is to be made, and the agents and other persons or organizations that must be consulted in assessing the severity level of the interruption or threat.
+Further, it addresses the documentation that must be completed, provided and/or executed resulting from or arising out of this assessment; the required content of the documentation; the agent(s) to whom the documentation must be provided; and to whom the results of this assessment must be reported.

-In relation to the assessment of the interruption or threat, the business continuity and disaster recovery plan will set out the agent(s) responsible and the process that must be followed in conducting an initial impact assessment of the interruption or threat, including its impact on the technical and physical infrastructure and business processes of POGO.
-This will include the agents and other persons or organizations that are required to be consulted in undertaking the assessment; the requirements that must be satisfied and the criteria that must be utilized in conducting the assessment; the documentation that must be completed, provided and/or executed; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom the documentation must be provided; and the agent(s) to whom the results of the initial impact assessment must be communicated.
+In relation to the assessment of the interruption or threat, the Business Continuity and Disaster Recovery Plan sets out the agent(s) responsible and the process that must be followed in conducting an initial impact assessment of the interruption or threat, including its impact on the technical and physical infrastructure and business processes of POGO.
+This includes the agents and other persons or organizations that are required to be consulted in undertaking the assessment; the requirements that must be satisfied and the criteria that must be utilized in conducting the assessment; the documentation that must be completed, provided and/or executed; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom the documentation must be provided; and the agent(s) to whom the results of the initial impact assessment must be communicated.

-The business continuity and disaster recovery plan will further identify the agent(s) responsible for conducting and preparing a detailed damage assessment in order to evaluate the extent of the damage caused by the threat or interruption and the expected effort required to resume, recover, and restore infrastructure elements, information systems, and/or services.
-It will further address the manner in which the assessment is required to be conducted; the agents and other persons or organizations that are required to be consulted in undertaking the assessment; the requirements that must be satisfied, and the criteria that must be considered in undertaking the assessment; the documentation that must be completed, provided and/or executed; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom the documentation must be provided; and the agent(s) to whom the results of the assessment must be communicated.
+The Business Continuity and Disaster Recovery Plan further identifies the agent(s) responsible for conducting and preparing a detailed damage assessment in order to evaluate the extent of the damage caused by the threat or interruption and the expected effort required to resume, recover, and restore infrastructure elements, information systems, and/or services.
+It further addresses the manner in which the assessment is required to be conducted; the agents and other persons or organizations that are required to be consulted in undertaking the assessment; the requirements that must be satisfied, and the criteria that must be considered in undertaking the assessment; the documentation that must be completed, provided and/or executed; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom the documentation must be provided; and the agent(s) to whom the results of the assessment must be communicated.